Predatory Mites

 Thrips Biocontrols - For Western flower thrips and onion thrips in nurseries and greenhouses, first apply Hypoaspis and Cucumeris in loose bran to seedlings.
 Hypoaspis attacks immature stages in soil, Cucumeris attack thrips only on the leaves.
 In wetter media (rock wool), Hb nematodes attack pupating thrips better than Hypoaspis.
 Apply more Cucumeris when plants are set out.
 Work towards a 1:1 ratio of Cucumeris and thrips.
 In crops with a low tolerance

-for thrips damage—cucumbers and peppers—one round of slow-release hangable sachets of Cucumeris protect flowers and fruit for six to eight weeks.
+In crops with a low tolerance for thrips damage—cucumbers and peppers—one round of slow-release hangable sachets of Cucumeris protect flowers and fruit for six to eight weeks.
 Orius works on thrips in the flowers, but use only when thrips are present and under control and when day length exceeds 16 hours (after March).
-Neither the predatory mites nor Orius are used for larger Greenhouse and Citrus Thrips, where lacewing larvae eat all sizes of thrips
+Neither the predatory mites nor Orius are used for larger thrips (Greenhouse and Citrus Thrips).
+Lacewing larvae eat all large as well as small sized thrips.

 BENEFICIAL TARGET PEST RATE/FREQ CODE QUANTITY PRICE